databricks/spark-training/strata_2013/index.md

       }
     </div>

-- Your final output should have clusters similar to the following output.
+- You can save `WikipediaKMeans.scala` and run your program now.
+If everything goes well your algorithm will converge after some iterations and your final output should have clusters similar to the following output.
 Recall that our feature vector consisted of the number of times a page was visited in every hour of the day.
-We can see that clustered together by language indicating that they are accessed during the same time periods.
+We can see that pages are clustered together by language indicating that they are accessed during the same hours of the day.

 <pre class="nocode">
 ja %E6%AD%8C%E8%97%A4%E9%81%94%E5%A4%AB